It’s Monday so that means it’s time for another Monday Marketing post. Today I want to discuss how not to talk to people.

 However, the User is the person who asks for these favours (often numerous favours) and then vanishes or refuses to reciprocate.

-There’s a considered etiquette whereby if you are asking someone to further your career, increase your sales, add to your reviews…you need to be willing to do the same or at least be supportive to them.
+There’s a considered etiquette whereby if you are asking someone to further your career, increase your sales, add to your reviews… you need to be willing to do the same or at least do something be supportive to them.

 Yes, we’re all busy but there are busier writers who still manage to make time to support those who assisted them, so try and find some time.